 The work in Tunbridge Wells developed in an entrepreneurial, faith-filled way.
 The Church of England refused to allow evangelists to use their buildings, so Selina arranged for Charles Wesley and others to preach in an Independent Church building.
 She then organised open air preaching – the first such event in Tunbridge Wells featured as the preachers none other than Rev’d Martin Madan and Rev’d Henry Venn.
 J.C.
 Ryle called Venn one of the ‘spiritual heroes’ of his century.
 Ryle wrote, ‘The effects produced by Henry Venn’s preaching appear to have been singularly deep, powerful, and permanent.’

-Selina recorded that when Madan and Venn preached to the crowds ‘The Word came with power and the arrows of conviction stuck in the hearts of many.’
+Selina recorded that when Madan and Venn preached to the crowds 'The Word came with power and the arrows of conviction struck the hearts of many.'

 Sensing that God wanted to do a spiritual work in Tunbridge Wells, Selina purchased a house on Mt.
 Ephraim.
 From this base she hosted preachers such as George Whitefield and arranged for them to preach in the open air of the town.
 Reflecting on one such occasion, Selina wrote, ‘Truly God was in the midst of us.
 This leads me to hope God will smile on my humble efforts for the glory of his great name and the good of his people in Tunbridge Wells, and ultimately crown them with distinguished success.’

 Emmanuel Church to 1974